MarioPoneder/web3-transaction-simulator/README.md

 2. Set up the `.env` file, see [Web3 API, which network do you want to fork?](#web3-api-which-network-do-you-want-to-fork)
 3. In in the Terminal tab: run with `npm start`
 4. Switch to the Ports tab: click on "Copy URL" (should be something like https://8545-marioponede-web3transac-g10ktz7lo5e.ws-eu80.gitpod.io) and "Make public"
-5. Proceed with the [Web3 wallet setup](#web3-wallet-setup) but use the above RPC URL instead of `http://localhost:8545`
+5. Proceed with the [Web3 wallet setup](#web3-wallet-setup) but use the copied RPC URL instead of `http://localhost:8545`
 6. Enjoy!

 ## Prerequisites